 The D.A.R.E curricula are science based and is the largest and most effective educational delivery network.
 D.A.R.E is highly interactive, using small group discussions and role playing of real life situations that kids face constantly - the temptation and peer pressure to use tobacco, alcohol and drugs.
 Rigorous scientific evaluation has documented that kids who complete the D.A.R.E program, have improved decision making skills and view drugs as unacceptable and possess a significantly decreased likelihood of ever using drugs.

-The four person D.A.R.E team go into the elementary schools of Lowndes County and teach students for a twelve week block of instruction per school; ending with a culmination ceremony.
+The Sheriff's Office assigns a D.A.R.E. instructor to every elementary school in Lowndes County who teaches students for a twelve week block of instruction per school; ending with a culmination ceremony.
 D.A.R.E is also taught with a two week program in the middle schools and high school as well.
 The deputies are also very active in many other community oriented services.

 Members of the D.A.R.E team in addition to being certified law enforcement officers, receive additional yearly training in facilitating in a classroom setting and effective teaching methods and updates as mandated by D.A.R.E America.
 When not in a classroom teaching, each D.A.R.E officer remains in the school.
 Given that many of out schools populations are getting very large, schools are communities of their own.
 D.A.R.E officers protect those communities.